Search waiting | Matsusada Precision

 Lifetime

-The lifetime of a power supply can be shortened by up to 50% of normal conditions when the environmental temperature increases only 10°C.
+The lifetime of a power supply can be reduced by up to 50% for every 10°C increase in ambient temperature.

 (The power supply lifetime listed on the datasheet is based on an environmental temperature of about 20°C.)